 In 2012, the prototype of the NeuLAND detector consisting of 150 bars has been tested at GSI resulting in time resolutions better than the required σ(t) ≤ 150 ps, even with inexpensive photomultipliers.
 In accordance with simulations, improved timing properties have been obtained with optimized light guides.

 The construction of the detector has started in spring 2013.
 During Oct.
 2014 the NeuLAND demonstrator ( 1/6 of the full size detector) was successfully tested in GSI beam times.
-The contious mounting of NeuLAND double-planes is carried out at GSI with a team from all contributing institutes guided by the R3B group in the RB project area.
+The contious mounting of NeuLAND double-planes is carried out at GSI with a team from all contributing institutes guided by the R3B project group.
 Necessary quality controls have been established.
 The construction scheme allows the production of one double-plane per month.
-Prior to the installation of NeuLAND at its final location in the R3B hall at the FAIR site, the detector can be commissioned and available for experiments at Cave C, starting in 2017.
+Prior to the installation of NeuLAND at its final location in the R3B hall at the FAIR site, the detector can be commissioned and available for experiments at Cave C.

 Milestones older than January 2015 are to be found in NeuLAND Milestone archive.